How we can help

 • Tips:

-Try wearing the hearing aids in a quiet setting to identify the source of feedback.
-If the issue persists, consult your hearing care professional for adjustments or repairs.
+• Try wearing the hearing aids in a quiet setting to identify the source of feedback.

 Wearing hearing aids and glasses

-How to wear glasses with hearing aids?
+How to wear glasses with hearing aids

 Wearing glasses and hearing aids together can be done comfortably with the right approach.
-Here are a few advices:

-2. Put on your glasses first:
+2. Put on your glasses first

+• Position the hearing aids slightly behind the arms of your glasses to prevent interference.
 Adjust the angle of the glasses arms if they press against the hearing aids.

-• Tips
+• Tip

 Get in touch

-Schedule a call-back
+Schedule a callback

 You choose a time slot, we call you back.